Dublin Port Tunnel: Height controversy

 Even before the commencement of construction, the tunnel was criticised for not being high enough.
 Critics argued that it would not be able to accommodate heavy goods vehicles higher than 4.65 m (15 ft) and that it should be built with an operating height of 5.5 m to accommodate virtually all sizes of trucks.
-Proponents of the chosen design argued that it made best economic sense and that it would be able to accommodate most heavy vehicles with only a minor percentage having to use the surface road network.
+Proponents of the chosen design argued that it made the best economic sense and that it would be able to accommodate most heavy vehicles with only a minor percentage having to use the surface road network.
 Construction went ahead as planned, but speaking at the breakthrough ceremony, Jimmy Quinn of the Irish Road Haulage Association stated that a future generation may look back and say (about the tunnel not being high enough for very high trucks): "Maybe they should have done it when they were building it."

 In its submission to the public inquiry, the Irish Road Haulage Association did not raise the issue of the operating height of the Port Tunnel.

 Among the 44 countries of the International Transport Forum (covering Europe from the Atlantic to the Urals), the 4.65 m operating height of the Dublin Port Tunnel is the highest specified height.
-Thirty six countries have an operating height of 4 m.
-Three countries (Finland, Iceland, North Macedonia) have an operating height not greater than 4.4 m.
+Thirty-six countries have an operating height of 4 m.
+Three countries (Finland, Iceland, and North Macedonia) have an operating height not greater than 4.4 m.
 Four countries (France, Norway, Sweden, UK) have not defined a height.